Esthostech/DSA-Capstone-first-Project/README.md

 .Which categories offer the highest discounts?
 .What are the top 5 products by combined rating and number of reviews?

-**Original file
-Before Cleaning: image After Cleaning: image

 📈 Dashboard Overview
 An Excel dashboard was built to visually summarize the results using:
 Pivot Tables and Pivot Charts
 Price and Rating Binning
-Data-Driven KPIs (like top-rated products, review count filters, etc.)image ✅ Conclusions
+Data-Driven KPIs (like top-rated products, review count filters, etc.)

+✅ Conclusions

 1. 📉 Discount Insights

-2.
-Average discount percentages vary significantly by category.
+2. Average discount percentages vary significantly by category.

-A few categories (e.g., electronics or accessories) offer above-average discounts.
+3. A few categories (e.g., electronics or accessories) offer above-average discounts.

 4. 🧮 Product Distribution